 Types of Damages Awarded

-If a plaintiff is successful, Alabama law allows them to potentially recover both compensatory and punitive damages from the defendant.
+If a plaintiff was successful, Alabama law allowed them to potentially recover both compensatory and punitive damages from the defendant.

-Compensatory damages are aimed at financially making the wronged spouse whole again based on the marital loss suffered.
+Compensatory damages were aimed at financially making the wronged spouse whole again based on the marital loss suffered.

 - Loss of household/domestic services and efforts previously provided by the spouse;